 If you decide to work with a trainer, you’ll want someone who will write a comprehensive fitness plan that includes weekly, monthly, quarterly, and possibly yearly benchmarks based on your needs and goals.
 You should receive support and accountability from them.
 They should guide you through the program and show up for you.
 The goal is to make your fitness a habit that you will continue long after you work with them.
 Your job is to take ownership of your goals and use your new knowledge and support to help you achieve them.
 To succeed, you will need to take ownership and show up for yourself to not expect a trainer to do all the hard work.

 A Nutrition Plan To Guide You

-My job is to take the complication and uncertainty out of your meals.
+A nutritionists job is to take the complication and uncertainty out of your meals.
 If you know some basics of cooking, then you’re ahead of the game in this department.
 It may turn out that cooking is impossible for you.
-It’s okay, we have ways of dealing with this!
+It’s okay, there are ways of dealing with this!
 Cooking on one or two days in large batches can be a time saver.
 There are also numerous meal prep services that either help you learn cooking as you go or deliver pre-made meals that you only need to warm up!
 You’ll want to look into the options you have.
 There shouldn’t be any excuses that you can’t find an answer for.
 How bad do you want this again?

 Don’t Forget Stress Relief…